FociSolutions/github-foundations/organizations/projects/README.md

 Projects in the organization are the main way to organize work.
 They are the primary way to group organizations and repos, under one umbrella.

+**NOTE:** The term project will be renamed in the future to avoid confusion with GitHub's concept of a project.

 ## Table of Contents